 Applied and documented graduate competency

-Our powerful and integrated cloud-based technology eliminates paper and repetitive tasks, centralizes student data, client sessions and evaluations, and allows online activity log tracking and approvals.
+Our powerful, cloud-based application eliminates paperwork and repetitive tasks, centralizes student data, supports online sessions and evaluations, and offers easy activity log tracking and verification.

 Record, share, review live supervised sessions.
 Capture and track student progress at supervision sites.
 Enjoy peace of mind with a secure, HIPAA-compliant system.